-- Sprinkle the chocolate chips over the top of the brownies and bake another 2-3 minutes until the chocolate chips are soft.
+- Sprinkle the chocolate chips over the top of the bars and bake another 2 to 3 minutes until the chocolate chips are soft.

 - Using an offset spatula, spread the chocolate chips into a smooth even layer.

-- Let the brownies sit in the pan until completely cool.
+- Let the bars sit in the pan until completely cool.
 The longer, the better.
 At least 30 minutes to an hour.
 Carefully pull the brownies out of the pan by the parchment paper "handles".
-Cut into squares or desired shapes.
-(I made these at night, covered them with aluminum foil and then cut them in the morning.)
+Cut into squares.

 Storage/Freezing Store leftovers in an air-tight container in the fridge for 4 to 5 days.
 You can also freeze them!
 Place cut bars on a large plate or baking sheet in one even layer and lay them flat in the freezer.
 Once frozen, you can wrap them individually in parchment and place in a freezer safe plastic bag.
 They should keep well for up to 3 months.